0 In Italy/ One-Year Adventure/ Southern Italy

 Castello di Arechi

 Towering high above the city you can see the castle that dominates the Gulf of Salerno.
-Constructed in the medieval times, it is associated with Longobardo Arechi II and created as a means of defense for the surrounding region of Campania around Salerno.
+Constructed in medieval times, it is associated with Longobardo Arechi II and created as a means of defense for the surrounding region of Campania around Salerno.

 The castle is well-preserved and although some areas have been restored, is a great place to visit and enjoy the panoramic views of the harbor and town below.